About the Bible

 When Martin Luther separated from the Catholic Church in the early 1500s, he translated the Bible into the German language.
 Seven books of the Old Testament contradicted with his personal belief that we are saved by faith alone, so he moved them into an appendix of the Bible.
 He also added the word ‘alone’ to Romans 3:28 so it would read ‘man is justified by faith alone.’

-Until the 1820s Protestants still had 73 books in the Bible, just with the seven of them in the appendix.
+Until the 1820s Protestants still had 73 books in the Bible, just with seven of them in the appendix.
 About this time publishers began printing Protestant versions of the Bible without the seven books to save money.
 This is how Protestant Bibles ended up with 66 books for the past 200 years.
+Other than the missing seven books, most Protestant Bible translations are virtually the same as the Catholic Bible translations.

 Translating the Books of the Bible (Style)

 Words are used to communicate meaning, but meaning varies in different places and historical periods.
 For example, less than 100 years ago, the word ‘gay’ meant happy.
-Most of the manuscripts of the Bible were written in Hebrew, Greek, and Aramaic more than 2,000 years ago in a land over 6,000 miles from the United States.
+More than 2,000 years ago, most of the manuscripts of the Bible were written in Hebrew, Greek, and Aramaic, in a land 6,000 miles from the United States.

-Translating those ancient texts into modern languages like English is not an easy task.
-And translation is nevery truly complete for two reasons.
+Translating those ancient texts into modern English is not an easy task.
+And translation is never truly complete for two reasons.
 First, over time we learn more about the people who wrote these texts and their culture.
 Second, modern language is always changing.
-With that said scholars typically follow one of two approaches when transating the Bible.
+With that said scholars typically follow one of two approaches when translating the Bible.

-Scholars may follow a more formal approach, attempting to provide a literal word-for-word translation.
+The formal approach is where scholars attempt to provide a literal word-for-word translation.
 However, a strict formal translation can be difficult to read and understand.
-Or scholars may choose to follow a more dynamic approach, attempting to preserve the intended meaning of the author with a thought-for-thought translation.
+The dynamic approach is where scholars attempt to preserve the intended meaning of the author with a thought-for-thought translation.
 These are often easy to read and understand.

 Which Bible do I buy?

-If you want to read the 73 books that were included in all Bibles until the 1820s, look for the Catholic version of a particular translation.
-The following are three popular choices:
+If you want to read the 73 books that were included in all Bibles until the 1820s, look for a Catholic version of a particular translation.
+The following are three different translation styles:

-The New Revised Standard Version – Catholic Edition (NRSV-CE) is a mostly formal translation.
-The basic text is rendered literally, but it replaces masculine biased language for gender inclusive language.
-The reason is the original language often used words like men when referring to all of mankind.
+The New Revised Standard Version – Catholic Edition (NRSV-CE) is a mostly formal translation but is more understandable than a strict formal translation.
+It replaces masculine language for gender inclusive language because in the original language words like men often referred to all of mankind.

-The New American Bible Revised Edition (NABRE) is a mostly dynamic translation and is the one used at the Catholic Mass.
+The New American Bible Revised Edition (NABRE) is a mostly dynamic translation, easier to read and understand, and is the one used at the Catholic Mass.

 The Good News Translation – Catholic Edition (GNT-CE) is a very dynamic translation.
 It is very easy to read, especially for people where English is a second language.
 It also uses gender inclusive language.